A Retirement Guide for Millennials and More

 Mistake #2 – Don’t factor inflation into your plans

 If you are spending a dollar on something today, know your spending almost inevitably will go up over time.
 One thing you don’t see in a short life is the enormous impact of inflation over time.
 When I was 16, I remember when a gallon of gas was 25 cents.
 My first car cost less than $2,000.
 In 1968, a Big Mac cost 49 cents.
 Our first apartment we rented while in college was only $250 a month.
 On the other hand, the minimum wage was only $1.60 per hour.
-We have watched prices (and income) soar.
+We have watched prices (and income) soar, especially in 2022.
 It is hard to plan for that, but it is essential.
-Inflation is real and you can be financially harmed by it if you ignore the fact that it is going to happen.
+Inflation is very real and you can be financially harmed by it if you ignore the fact that it is going to happen.
 See Inflation and Your Retirement.

 To make matters more difficult, it is hard to know what you are planning for.
 Many retirement professionals will recommend you plan for 60 or 70% of your normal living expenses during your work life.
 But that is likely low, because although some expenses may decrease, others will increase.
 Medical costs are increasing far faster than the rate of inflation, and even retirement leisure, travel, eating out, and being active is far from cheap.
 If all you want out of retirement is to sit and watch TV and eat pizza, retirement will not cost a lot.
 But having only TV and pizza is not much of a life.